M3rcena/Java-Tutorial/1_Introduction/3/HelloWorld.md

 ### Writing and Running Your First Java Program: Hello, World!
 The tradition of creating a "Hello, World!" program is a rite of passage for new programmers in almost every language.
-It's a simple program that serves to introduce you to the basic syntax and structure of the language.
-Here's how to write and run your first Java program:
+It΄s a simple program that serves to introduce you to the basic syntax and structure of the language.
+Here΄s how to write and run your first Java program:

 #### 1. Create a new file:
 Open a text editor or an IDE (Integrated Development Environment).
 Create a new file named `HelloWorld.java`.